-Cats can be very hard on door and window screens -- they like to sharpen their claws on the screen material, and in doing so they tear up the fabric or wire mesh of the screen.
+Cats can be very hard on door and window screens — they like to sharpen their claws on the screen material, and in doing so they tear up the fabric or wire mesh of the screen.
 It's essentially impossible to train a cat to stop scratching screens, particularly if more than one screen is involved.
 While you can give your cat a distraction with a scratching post, the best way to deal with the problem is to block off the screens so that the cat can't have access to them.
 There are several ways to approach a screen covering project without buying commercial screen guards.

 One way to pet-proof screens is to replace old screens with sturdy, pet-proof screening.
 Most people should be able to do this, though it will probably require changing to a smaller spline, since pet-proof screens are thicker and heavier than conventional screening.
 The fiberglass screening material is available in different widths to fit almost any door or window.
 Experts recommend that you roll the new screen into the spline groove before you insert the spline.

 A metal grill that fits over the screen works well to keep cats away from a window or door screen.
 Many of these are made from aluminum or heavy-duty steel so they will hold up to your cat's claws.
 You'll find ready-made units on the retail market, but a homemade version is simple to construct.
-The main requirements are a piece of metal grill fabric the right height and width, and screws to hold it in place.
-Typically you can purchase this material at a building supply center and have it cut to order at the time of purchase.
+The main requirements are a piece of metal grill fabric with the right height and width, and screws to hold it in place.
+Typically, you can purchase this material at a building supply center and have it cut to order at the time of purchase.

 For basic, immediate protection, you can cut a piece of wood to fit the screen so a cat can't access the screen material.
 This is most practical as an immediate, short-term solution such as when a cat's safety is at stake.
 Affix the wood directly to the screen's frame or to the window frame around the screen.
-A piece of 1/4-inch plywood will be adequate; it's ideal for blocking off cats from high windows and compromised screens that may allow them to escape.
+A piece of 1/4-inch plywood will be adequate as it's ideal for blocking off cats from high windows and compromised screens that may allow them to escape.
 However, since wood blocks your view, you'll want to replace it with one of the other options.